-This pose opens the muscles around the heart center and the heart chakra.
+Whatever name you use, the goal of the pose it to open the heart center or Anahata Chakra (Aw-na-haw-ta Shaw-cra).
 It also fights the rounding of our upper back and shoulders which is persisted by so many or our day to day activities like driving and typing on a computer or laptop.

-The heart chakra is at the center of the seven chakra system.
+The Heart Chakra is at the center of the seven chakra system.
 When it is closed or blocked, it affects the others around it too.
-Therefore, since it is right at the center, I think it is a most important chakra to keep open.
-This pose also keeps open Vissudha (Vis-soo-da) Chakra at the throat (creativity and communication) and Manipura (Ma-knee-pura) Chakra at the solar plexus (power and will).
+I think it is a most important chakra to keep open.